kayzo1903/zetuTech/README.md

 Chart.js or Recharts – For dashboard analytics

-Prisma (alternative ORM) – Possible integration for more complex data models
+Prisma (alternative ORM) – Not used; Drizzle is the ORM.
+Sentry excludes Prisma integration.

 Stripe or Paystack – Payment integration